 Common Buyer Questions Answered

-Surface rust is common but manageable.
-Structural corrosion is rare if the container is sound and maintained.
+Surface rust is common and manageable.
+Structural corrosion is rare in a sound container that is maintained.

-Yes, if moisture control measures are used and items are protected from condensation.
+Yes, if condensation control measures are used and items are elevated and protected.

 Can a used container be upgraded later?

 Yes.
-Used containers can be insulated, lined, or converted if requirements change.
+Used units can be insulated, lined, ventilated, or converted if storage needs change.

 Why Bosh Boxes Is the Best Choice